fanoframework/fanoframework.github.io/middlewares/index.md

 ### Based on scope

-#### Global middleware
+#### Application middleware

-Global middleware is middleware that is attached and applied globally to all routes.
+Application middleware is middleware that is attached and applied globally to all routes.

 #### Route middleware